See explanation below

 Table 1 Right Side: Canonical amino acids with decreasing hydrophobicity according to Kyte and Doolittle [20].
 Hydrothermally formable amino acids are color-highlighted.
 For hydrophobic (hydrothermal) amino acids, the second position of the anti-codon on the tRNA (lower end) is occupied by the hydrophobic adenine (in red).
 In contrast, the tRNAs of hydrophilic amino acids possess the hydrophilic bases G, U, or C in this position.

-If this process involves a molecule for the first time that possesses catalytic function and that remains as the core of more complex peptides in the further course of development, this can be considered as the beginning of life.
+If this process for the first time involved a molecule with catalytic function that was subsequently retained, for example as the core of more complex peptides, this point may be regarded as the origin of life.

-Fig. 13 Proto-tRNA as a single strand that can act as a template.
-Another template is created from the complementary strand.
+Fig. 16 Proto-tRNA as a single strand that can function as a template.
+An additional template is provided by the complementary strand.
 Tetramers can be formed from both, which are homochiral due to the tRNA.
+However, single-strand formation involving A–U base pairs was more readily achieved upon temperature increase, such that charged tRNAs with G–C pairing could already utilize these strands as templates.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.